matklad/matklad.github.io/_posts/2017-03-12-min-of-three.markdown

 ![Dynamic programming 2D table]({{ site.url }}/assets/min3_table.png)

-It is possible to avoid storing the whole table explicitly and keep only two rows at a time:
+It is possible to avoid storing the whole table explicitly.
+Each row depends only on the previous one, so we need to store only two rows at a time.

 ![Dynamic programming 2 row]({{ site.url }}/assets/min3_rows.png)

-The Rust code for this variation looks like this:
+Here is the Rust code for this version:

 ~~~rust
 fn dtw(xs: &[f64], ys: &[f64]) -> f64 {